-- University of Northwestern's first option requires full payment for fall semester by August 31, 2022 and full payment for spring semester by January 31, 2023.
-With this payment option, a late charge of 0.65% per month (8% annually) will be assessed on any unpaid balance as of the last day of each month. - 2.
-Monthly payment plans are available, and there is a \$30 enrollment fee per semester.
-Deadline for fall enrollment is August 30, 2022 and January 30, 2023 for spring semester.
+- 1. University of Northwestern's first option requires full payment for fall semester by August 31, 2023 and full payment for spring semester by January 31, 2024.
+With this payment option, a \$40 late payment fee will be assessed on any unpaid balance. - 2.
+Monthly payment plans are available, and there is a \$50 enrollment fee per semester.
+Deadline for fall enrollment is August 30, 2023 and January 30, 2024 for spring semester.
 Students must reenroll in a payment plan each semester.
-If an installment is missed or is late, a 0.65% late fee is assessed on the outstanding balance.
+If an installment is missed or is late, a \$10 late fee will be assessed for each installment payment that is late.
 Information about monthly payment plans may be obtained from Student Accounts at 651-631-5352 or studentaccounts@unwsp.edu.
 Payments can be made in person, by mail, online, or by phone.